amajor/dashboard/README.md

 This will be my dashboard project as I work through the process of setting up and deploying a product.
 It will be an application that presents useful information to the user.

+## Deployed

+See the dashboard on Heroku at https://amajor-dashboard.herokuapp.com

 ## The Plan

 ### 1. User Personas